How Are UTMA and UGMA Alike?

 Funding UTMA and UGMA accounts

 It also means that all assets inside of a UTMA or UGMA are considered assets of the student for purposes of financial aid.
+This is a disadvantage of UGMA and UTMA for college planning.
 Since students are expected to contribute a greater percentage of their assets than parents, a large UTMA or UGMA may reduce the amount of financial aid the student qualifies for.